Formal category theory in augmented virtual double categories: Totality

 \section{Totality}

 In this section we study the notions of total morphism and total object in augmented virtual double categories, which are introduced in the definition below.
-It follows from \exsref{weighted colimits}{enriched left Kan extension} that, applied to the unital virtual equipment $\enProf\V$ of profunctors enriched in a closed symmetric monoidal category $\V$ (\augexref{2.4}), the notion of total object below coincides with that of total $\V$"/category as considered in \cite{Day-Street86} and \cite{Kelly86}.
+It follows from \exsref{weighted colimits}{enriched left Kan extension} that, when applied to the unital virtual equipment $\enProf\V$ of profunctors enriched in a closed symmetric monoidal category $\V$ (\augexref{2.4}), the notion of total object below coincides with that of total $\V$"/category as considered in \cite{Day-Street86} and \cite{Kelly86}.
 In contrast to Street and Walters' original $2$"/categorical notion of total morphism given in Section~6 of \cite{Street-Walters78}, which assumes a Yoneda structure, the notion of (weak) total morphism below does not require the existence of (weak) Yoneda morphisms.

-In the presence of Yoneda embeddings however our notion of weakly total morphism is closely related to that of total morphism in the original sense of \cite{Street-Walters78}; see \exref{weak totality in an augmented virtual equipment with yoneda embeddings} below.
+In order to make precise the relation between our notion of weakly total object below and that of total object in the sense of Street and Walters, consider an augmented virtual equipment $\K$ (\defref{augmented virtual equipment}) that has weak Yoneda embeddings $\map{\yon_A}A{\ps A}$ admitting nullary restrictions (\defref{yoneda embedding}) for all unital objects $A$.
+We will see in \exref{weak totality in an augmented virtual equipment with yoneda embeddings} below that a unital object $A$ is weakly total in the vertical $2$"/category $V(\K)$ (\augexref{1.5}) in the sense of \cite{Street-Walters78}, that is the weak Yoneda embedding $\yon_A$ admits a left adjoint, if and only if $A$ is weakly total in $\K$ in our sense.